 If lead generation is the ultimate goal, marketing automation is the ultimate method.

 Marketing automation is becoming so popular that 83,000 companies are using the 10 biggest platforms alone.
 It brings a new and exciting dynamic into the world of lead generation for three reasons:

 This is an obvious benefit, seeing as “automation” is in the title.
 But the ability to configure certain emails to send out after certain actions (like signing up for your blog or downloading an e-book) makes this an undeniably awesome feature.

 Organizations that have a lead-scoring strategy experience a 77% boost in lead-generation ROI.
 Assign different content types different lead scores and watch them travel down the pipeline right into your sales team’s lap.

 You can’t measure a return if you don’t have the proper way to track it.
 Marketing automation, with all its bells and whistles, also comes with the tools to capture all the right insights you need to make better decisions in the future.

 Marketing automation is also helping organizations find better alignment between marketing and sales, making it a good fit for a robust lead-generation strategy.
 Though it might be a bit of an undertaking, it’s turning out to be a lead-generation juggernaut.

 What’s your lead gen strategy?

-Consumers are clamoring for a better experience, one where they don’t get cold-called or given the hard-sell.
-Whether you’re going to start creating a little more content or dive right into full-scale marketing automation implementation, lead generation and a robust content marketing practice is the ideal antidote.
-And it’s earned a head spot at the marketing table.
+Customers are clamoring for a better experience, one where they don’t get cold-called or aren’t given the hard-sell.
+Whether you’re going to start creating more content or dive right into full-scale marketing automation implementation, lead generation and a robust content marketing practice are effective antidotes.
+And they’ve earned a head spot at the marketing table.